getumbrel/umbrel/APPS.md

                   # $TOR_PROXY_HOST - Local IP of Tor proxy
                   # $TOR_PROXY_PORT - Port of Tor proxy

-        # If your app has more Docker containers, such as a
+        # If your app has more Docker containers, like a
-        # database container, etc you can define these services below
+        # database container, etc, you can define those services below
         # <app-id>-db:

 networks: